To all Ted Rogers School of Business Management students:

 - Students with a CGPA of less than 1.00 are not eligible to take part in the Fresh Start Program.
 You are not permitted to resume studies for one full year (i.e. twelve months).

 - You may apply for reinstatement, or transfer to another program, during your third term away from formal study.
-For example, if you were assigned an Required to Withdraw (RTW) standing at the end of the Spring/Summer 2020 semester, you may request reinstatement to resume your studies in Fall 2021 term.
+For example, if you were assigned an Required to Withdraw (RTW) standing at the end of the Spring/Summer 2021, you may request reinstatement to resume your studies in Fall 2022 semester.

 Students with CGPA between 1.00 and 1.66